 Sign up to receive e-newsletters, discounts and promotions

-Learn about alpacas, tour the interactive fiber display and shop in our store filled with items made from our alpaca fiber including yarn, roving, rugs, blankets, sweaters, warm socks and so much more.
+Please join us as we celebrate our 20th anniversary.
+Learn about alpacas; tour the interactive fiber display; and shop in our store filled with items made from our alpaca fiber.
+Choices include, among other alpaca items: yarn; roving; rugs; blankets; sweaters; and socks.

-It’s the perfect time to get ready for deer hunting, winter, and your holiday shopping.
-Bring your camera, but please leave your family pets at home.
+It’s the perfect time to get ready for deer hunting, winter and your holiday shopping.
+Bring your camera.

 Adventures new Float Trip Office is located on Route 64, 14 miles west of Lebanon and 3.5 miles west of Bennett Spring State Park (15 miles east of Route 65 at Louisburg).
 This easy access is convenient to people for day trips, motorcyclist or spur-of-the-moment fun.